ephemeral-laboratories/red-rocket/docs/ComplexTrigonometry.md

 # Complex Trigonometry

+## Why?

+To calculate the reflection and transmission of light when the light goes from one medium into another, the [Fresnel equations](https://en.wikipedia.org/wiki/Fresnel_equations) can be used.

+The Fresnel equations involve the indices of refraction in the two materials, but despite what most people learn in school, the index of refraction for some materials is a complex number.
-Because the Fresnel equations involve an index of refraction which may be a complex number, we will end up having to compute the result of trigonometric functions for complex numbers.
+Thus, we will end up having to apply trigonometric functions for complex numbers.
+Complex angles don't have a simple geometric intuition, so how this works is also difficult to visualise.

-This is not something available out of the box in the standard library, so we are going to have to implement it.
+Complex trigonometry is not something available out of the box in the standard library, so we are going to have to implement it.
 The standard library _does_ give us trigonometric functions as well as their hyperbolic counterparts, for double (real) numbers.
 So we want to implement the complex ones on top of the real ones.
-(An alternative would be to implement them _from scratch_, which is an approach you might take if the built-in functions were not available, or if it happened to run faster than calling the built-in functions.)
+(An alternative would be to implement them _from scratch_, an approach you might take if the built-in functions were not available, or if it happened to run faster than calling the built-in functions.)

 As this is not something which people generally encounter in basic schooling, I thought it was worth refreshing how all of this works.

 ## A complex arithmetic refresher

 (You can skip this section if you already know how complex numbers work.)

 Complex numbers are numbers of the form $z = a + i b$, where $i$ represents $\sqrt{-1}$.
 They fell out of the desire to compute roots of polynomials which have no real solutions, but ended up being useful all throughout engineering and physics.

 The $a$ component is conventionally called the "real" part, while the $i b$ component is conventionally called the "imaginary" part.
 The term "imaginary numbers" is frequently pointed out to be bad terminology, with some people preferring to call them "lateral numbers", as the real and imaginary parts are typically pictured as existing on a 2D plane, with the real part on the x-axis and the imaginary part on the y-axis.

 If you have two complex numbers: